 When done carefully, digitizing (or "scanning") university records can benefit your office: Integrating legacy documents into an electronic system, quickening retrieval, and enabling remote access by multiple users are all good uses for this technology.
-On the other hand, scanning records just to save space in the office rarely pays off.
+On the other hand, scanning records just to save space in your office rarely pays off.

 For a consultation, please contact the Archives.